Anxiety

 What is Anxiety?

 It is normal for everyone to feel anxious at times, especially when faced with new or stressful situations, such as moving to another state, changing jobs, or giving an important presentation.
-However, people who have an anxiety disorder tend to worry and feel nervous about everyday responsibilities and events.
-Their worry and anxiousness are excessive and disproportionate to circumstances that don’t pose a threat.
+However, people who have an anxiety disorder tend to worry and feel nervous about everyday responsibilities and events, and it can be difficult for them to manage stress.
+Their excessive worry and anxiousness are disproportionate to circumstances that don’t pose a threat.

 Who has Anxiety?